 Students and parents both admit that loans play a major role in financing higher education.
-In fact, 49% say they anticipate taking or did take on debt (student loans, Federal PLUS loans, or other parent loans) to pay for the cost of college, with a higher proportion of that debt belonging to women and other underrepresented groups.1 It's debt that many people will carry for a lifetime.
+In fact, 60% of high school students say they won’t be able to afford college without the help of student loans.1 It's debt that many people will carry for many years.

-Yet there is an important reason for these loans: You're hoping you're paying for an education that will bring recurring benefits in the future—potential job security, increased wages, and career mobility.
+Yet there is an important reason for these loans: You're hoping to pay for an education that will bring recurring benefits in the future: job security, increased wages, and career mobility.
 But how do you calculate the return on your investment (ROI) ahead of time, particularly when costs of education are more complicated than just a dollar amount and whether you take out loans to pay for it?
 And once you have the debt, how does it fit into a smart, overall financial plan?

 To understand the long-term implications of student loan debt, it's important to look at the situation holistically, including the benefits and hidden costs.
 Here are some questions you can ask yourself to help do the analysis on both the potential financial return on taking out student loans, as well as how they fit into your broader life and financial decisions.